 Oxidation and Secondary Structure

 Some peptides contain specific amino acids, like Cysteine or Methionine, which are highly susceptible to oxidation.
-When these amino acids “rust,” they can form incorrect disulfide bridges, causing the peptide to fold into the wrong shape.
+When these amino acids “rust,” they can form incorrect disulfide bridges, causing the peptide to fold into the wrong shape2.
 Once a peptide loses its secondary structure, it can no longer dock with its receptor, rendering it biologically inert.

 Technical Stability FAQ

 In most cases, if the peptide was in its lyophilized (powder) form, it will be perfectly fine.
-However, if it was already reconstituted and left at room temperature for over 12 hours, its potency has likely begun to drop.
+However, if it was already reconstituted with BAC water and left at room temperature for over 12 hours, its potency has likely begun to drop.
 It is not “toxic,” but its experimental accuracy is compromised.

 Summary